Humade Golden Japanese Ceramic & Pottery DIY Kintsugi Repair Kit

 Now, before the Kintsugi epoxy starts to dry out, press the two pieces together and firmly hold them.
 The general idea is that you do them one a time for each break.
 You might be quite surprised just how fast it starts to dry out.
 So be a little hasty.

 You will see that there are a few different looks to Kintsugi, you’ve got the classic smooth and thicker blend.
-Here’s how to achieve them.
+Here’s how to repair broken pottery and achieve that look.

 Smooth Finish: You will see that there a range of pots, vases, and ceramics finished with what’s known as the smooth look.
 To achieve this appearance you want to get a scalpel of some kind to help you scrape away the thicker bulging parts of the lacquer.